kitao/divsugar/README.md

 Features
 --------
-- CSS-based 3D scene graph
+- 3D scene graph using div elements as nodes
-- Chainable methods to reduce code
+- Chainable methods to reduce redundant code
+- Geometry classes such as Vector, Matrix, and Quaternion
 - Task management system for interactive animations
-- Dynamic CSS animation support
+- Dynamic CSS animation support functions

 Examples
 --------